Toto35711/Toto35711/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Golang and its ecosystem
+- 🌱 I’m currently learning Go, Spring Boot, and Angular (and their ecosystems)
 - 👯 I’m looking to collaborate on whatever interesting project you have!
-- 💬 Ask me about Angular and web development in general
+- 💬 Ask me about web development in general
 - 📫 How to reach me: toto2441999@gmail.com
-- ⚡ Fun fact: I can solve a 6x6 Sudoku puzzle on an old Nokia phone in less than 21 seconds
+- ⚡ Fun fact: I can solve a 6x6 Sudoku puzzle on an old Nokia phone in less than 21 seconds (navigating the cells with the keypad takes most of the time)